Installing Red Hat Linux

 On the other hand, LILO has a much longer Linux history and might be more familiar to long-time Linux users.
-Both bootloaders offer password protection, but LILO's password protection must be configured following installation, and LILO may not be supported in future releases of Red Hat Linux, according to Red Hat, Inc.
+Both bootloaders offer password protection, but LILO's password protection must be configured following installation.

 Red Hat's mkbootdisk command can be used to create floppy and CD-ROM boot media while using Linux.
 To do so, use the Linux kernel release number (returned by using the uname -r command) and a specified device.
 For example, to create a boot floppy, use the command like this:

 # mkbootdisk --device /dev/fd0 ´uname -r´